omniosorg/omniosorg.github.io/_docs/info/loader.md

 # bootadm  install-bootloader -Mfv
 ```

-beware, that with this you will loos any boot manager you may have had
+beware, that with this you will lose any boot manager you may have had
 installed previously.

 Interacting with Loader